treyrem/Scientific-paper-assistant-AI/README.md

 How the System Works
 PDF Processing

-The system analyzes PDFs using layout analysis to identify sections by detecting:
+The system analyzes PDFs using layout analysis via fine-tuned Publaynet model, additionally as a fallback it is able to identify sections by detecting:

 Font size differences
 Bold text